Battle of the Campobasso Convoy: Prelude

 The two ships undertook a winding course through the Axis and Allied minefields.
-On the night of 3/4 May off Kelibia on the Cap Bon peninsula, the British destroyers picked up radar contacts of vessels heading towards the Tunisian coast.
-Perseo, equipped with a Metox radar detector, picked up the transmissions from the British destroyers and signalled a warning to Supermarina, the headquarters of the Regia Marina, that the convoy had been found.
+On the night of 3/4 May off Kelibia on the Cape Bon peninsula, the British destroyers picked up radar contacts of vessels heading towards the Tunisian coast.
+Perseo, equipped with a Metox radar detector, was alerted to the transmissions from the British destroyers and signalled a warning to Supermarina, the headquarters of the Regia Marina, that the convoy had been found.